Oneirocom/Magick/packages/client/layouts/README.md

-# layouts
+# client-layouts

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build layouts` to build the library.
+Run `nx build client-layouts` to build the library.